pythonarcade/arcade/README.md

 ## Development Previews

-To help test the work-in-progress 3.0 release, see https://api.arcade.academy/en/development/
+To help test Arcade's work-in-progress 3.0 version, see https://api.arcade.academy/en/development/

 This updates every time this repository's `development` branch is updated.
 You may prefer this version if: